 The Carmona Parador provides a comfortable – if not exotic – base to explore Seville Province with rooms that provide ample space and light.
 Some also have balconies to better enjoy the panoramic views of the surrounding countryside.
 There is a pool for summer visitors and also an excellent dining room serving local specialities like partridge, Carmona-style spinach with herbs (espinacas especiadas) and cider cakes.

-The parador enjoys a magnificent location on the edge of the town on top of a small hill, the highest point in the town, overlooking the town and the countryside.
+The parador enjoys a magnificent location on the edge of the town of Carmona on top of a small hill, the highest point in the town, overlooking the town and the countryside.
 Access by car is simple and well signposted from the town.
 Drive up the access road and enter the arch into the courtyard where there is secure private parking.

 The current Parador is on the site of a primitive Acropolis; Turdetan and Punic.
 A muslim fortress of the Taifa King of Carmona was constructed here.
 Archaeologists speak of a huge rectangle of two enclosures, one inside the other separated by walls and a barbican, except on its eastern side where the wall that had up to nine towers.
 The palace had a moat with two doors on both sides.